aloysiogl/backup_utils/README.md

 I wanted something personnal to manage my backups and did not find anything that suited me well, so I decided to create this tool.
 Here are the features I want initially:

 TODOs:
-- [ ] Need to save info in the databases and merge info to save on the databases at every important step
+- [X] Need to save info in the databases and merge info to save on the databases at every important step
 - [ ] CLI arguments to already start with a drive added
+- [ ] Be able to add a slave drive and in the list of folders show master and slaves
 - [ ] Be able to know if a directory has changed, save previous state in metadata file
 - [ ] Set up a master drive and slave drives for each folder I want to backup, and keep that stored in the backup general metadata.
 - [ ] Store latest backup sync date in backup metadata.